beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

 **Hello there, Beginner!**

-This tutorial uses the [Create-React-App](https://github.com/facebook/create-react-app) starter app, extended by Begin-based API endpoints.
-This means that you have the power of React for building beautiful user interfaces combined with the magic of cloud functions and data storage.
+This tutorial uses the [Create React App](https://github.com/facebook/create-react-app) starter app, extended by an example API endpoint.
+You'll have all the capabilities of React for building beautiful user interfaces, combined with the power, speed, and security of cloud functions and serverless data storage.

 ### Prerequisites